openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 Channel `light-preset` provides a JSON array with time an light settings for different times.
 If light is switched on by the controller the light attributes for the configured time section is used.
-This only works for connected devices schown in channel `links`.
+This only works for connected devices shown in channel `links`.

 IKEA provided some presets which can be selected but it's also possible to generate a custom schedule.
 They are provided as options as strings